connexcs/docs/docs/creating-group.md

     3. Queue - This routing strategy places the caller in a call queue before routing the call to the next available member.
 If you use this routing strategy:

-    a.You can upload audio files that greet the caller and play music when the caller or the member puts the call on hold.
+    *	You can upload audio files that greet the caller and play music when the caller or the member puts the call on hold.

-    b.You don't need to specify the members of a group.
+    *	You don't need to specify the members of a group.
 Individuals who want to join the group must dial a specific extension number from their extensions.
 When individuals want to quit the group, they must dial another, specific extension number.
 So, a group that uses a Queue routing strategy does not have a fixed number of members.
 Calls are not routed to members after they quit the group.

-    c.The call is routed to a member who has been waiting the longest to receive a call.
+    *	The call is routed to a member who has been waiting the longest to receive a call.

 Before you begin